 Never the less, the municipality is best known for the raspberry cultivation since the 1970s.
 It is cultivated across 1,200 hectares with the annual production of 2,000 wagons of fruit.

 They say that ancient Romans took over this area and there are excavation finds in Brekovo village (an ancient fort stood here once), along with the Roman road remains that went from Ivanjica towards Pozega, next to the Moravica river.
-Still, when you get to the center of the town and come out to the pedestrian St. Achillius Street, it’s immediately clear what the main landmark is.
+Still, when you get to the center of the town and come out to the pedestrian St. Achillius Street, it’s immediately clear what the main landmark is and a must-see when visiting Arilje Serbia.
 (The street goes from the municipality building to the church.)
 Step into the church and you’ll find out why!

 Saint Achillius Church was built in the 13th century as the endowment of Serbian King Dragutin Nemanjic.
 It belongs to Raska architectural style and it was the seat of the Bishop of Moravica, one of the 12 eparchies established by Archbishop Sava in 1219.
 After the first church was destroyed in the 13th century, King Dragutin built another one at the same spot.
 His son Urosic is buried here.
 The famous frescoes date back to the late 13th century.